Eight ways to improve mash efficiency

 - Ensure the pump is turned off as the grain should be given time to settle slowly.

-- Add grain (mixed with rice hulls if using rye or a high percentage of high protein and/or no husk grain like wheat) slowly in a circular motion so it doesn't 'pile up' on the surface, and allow time for the grain to sink naturally (for commercial customers our Grain Bag has a chute that is controllable and can make this easy).
+- Add grain (including rinsed rice hulls is essential if using rye or a high percentage of high protein and/or no husk grain like wheat, but also helpful for improving bed fluidity and therefore efficiency with regular malt; add at 1-5% by weight depending on the grain being added) slowly in a circular motion so it doesn't 'pile up' on the surface, and allow time for the grain to sink naturally (for commercial customers our Grain Bag has a chute that is controllable and can make this easy).

 - Dark malt should be crushed separately and added last as it tends to crush finer which impedes the flow of wort; keeping it near the surface ensures it does not form a dense 'mat' near the bottom.